SandraCastroPearson/BivRec/cran-comments.md

 - NOTE 1 for Examples with CPU (user + system) or elapsed time > 5s
   All examples take less than 5 minutes.

-- Notes 2 only appears for Windows builds seems to be related to the r-hub builder.
+- Note 2 only appears for Windows builds and seems to be related to the r-hub builder.
 Does not appear on local check with Windows machine.

 ## Reverse dependencies
 Previous functions deprecated but in working order.